syncfusion-content/blazor-docs/blazor/scheduler/how-to/blazor-web-assembly-scheduler.md

 ---
 layout: post
-title: Blazor WebAssembly Scheduler in Blazor Scheduler Component | Syncfusion
+title: Getting Started With Blazor Scheduler in Web Assembly | Syncfusion
 description: Helps you to get started of Syncfusion Blazor Scheduler component in Web Assembly project.
 Also helps to bind appointments and set current view and date to it.
 platform: Blazor
 control: Scheduler